-Aalborghus Slot (Aalborg Castle) is placed in green surroundings down to the new harbour front and with Toldbod Plads as their closest neighbour.
-All year around between 8-21 you can enjoy a walk through the beautiful castle park and for a certain time you can visit the castle’s dungeon and underground passage.
+Aalborghus Slot (Aalborg Castle) is placed in green surroundings near the waterfront and with Toldbod Plads as its closest neighbour.
+All year around between 8-21 you can enjoy a walk through the beautiful castle park and for and during the summer, you can visit the castle’s dungeon and underground casemates.

 The castle was built by King Christian the 3rd in 1539 and after 16 years, it was finally finished as the residence of the local governor.
 It was built as a fortress but it turned out that it was useless as a fortress.
-Instead it became the main office for the king’s vassal in North Jutland and after this, the implantation of the absolute monarchy – a function that the castle also has today where it is used by the state administration.
+Instead it became the main office for the king’s vassal in North Jutland and today, the castle is used by the state administration.

-The east wing it the only part that is left of the original building.
-The present north wing facing the harbour was built by King Christian IV in the 1630's and the open building to the south was built in 1808-09.
+The east wing is the only part left of the original building.
+The present north wing facing the harbour was built by King Christian IV in the 1630's and the detached building to the south was built in 1808-09.

 Casemate and dungeon

-Pedestrian access to courtyard and grounds is all year from 8 am to 9 pm.
-From 1 May - 31 October there is admission to dungeon from 8 am - 3 pm, Monday to Friday and there is access to underground passages from 8 am - 9 pm daily.+
+Pedestrian access to courtyard and grounds is all year from 8 AM to 9 PM.
+From 1 May - 31 October, you can access the dungeon from 8 AM - 3 PM, Monday to Friday, and the underground passages are open from 8 AM - 9 PM daily.